llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

 <br>

-- Clang 17 emits a warning on any compiler-builtin macro being undefined or redefined, some of which were just ignored in Clang 16.
+- Clang 17 emits a warning on any language-defined builtin macro being undefined or redefined, some of which were just ignored in Clang 16.

 ```c++
 #undef __cplusplus